Motor Memory Matters!

 - Applies to any handwriting program your child has been using.

-- Taught by a certified handwriting expert and school-based occupational therapist with 20 years experience.
+- Taught by a certified handwriting expert and school-based occupational therapist with 20 years of experience.

-Teaching Letters in Groups Workbook: This 120+ page digital handwriting workbook is on sale for $14.99!
+Teaching Letters in Groups Workbook: This 120+ page digital handwriting workbook is available in our shop for $24.99!
 It features all the capitals, all the lowercase, and all the letters that can be taught together on the same page.

 Please keep in mind when teaching letters…